legeon-foundation/legeon-graph-persona-onboarding/README.md

 Legeon is currently in **Phase 0.5**, focused solely on documentation, repository hygiene, and developer-experience setup.
 **No production logic** (smart contracts, wallets, APIs, databases, deployments) is being implemented at this stage.

-This phase is designed to demonstrate organizational discipline and readiness to reviewers prior to funding approval.
+This phase documents scope and readiness for review.
+Full implementation will commence upon grant approval.
-Implementation of the full architecture will begin **after grant approval**.

 📄 See detailed progress: [docs/PHASE_0_5_PROGRESS.md](docs/PHASE_0_5_PROGRESS.md)